THEdavehogue/inauguration-NLP/README.md

 Using spaCy, I tokenized and lemmatized the words in the speech and removed stop words.
 Once I removed stop words, I used the `wordcloud` package to create a cloud of the 385 remaining unique words and their respective frequencies.

+Here is a python snippet for creating wordclouds (for the curious).
 ```python
 import matplotlib.pyplot as plt
 from wordcloud import WordCloud